uswds/uswds-proposals/decisions/0000-continue-core.md

 ### Benefits

-1. Teams can adopt elements incrementally to get easier updates and avoid costly migrations.
+1. Teams can adopt USWDS Elements incrementally, component by component, to get easier updates and avoid costly big-bang migrations.
-1. Teams can fall back to traditional HTML, CSS, and JS to support custom components or make big customizations.
+1. Teams can fall back to traditional HTML, CSS, and JS to support custom components or make considerable customizations.
-1. Teams can support additional platforms that might not be suited for web components.
+1. Teams can support additional platforms that might not work well with W3C Web Components.
-1. Core team can experiment with newer baseline web features quicker.
+1. The USWDS Core team can experiment with newer baseline web features more quickly.

 ### Risks

 1. Teams will have more products to track, so we'll have to be clear about documentation and updates.
-1. Core team has more releases to manage, which could affect other work.
+1. Core team will have more releases to manage, which could affect other work.
 1. Core team will have to be careful to avoid duplication and re-work when creating components in USWDS Elements.
-1. Core team will have to port over improvements from Elements to USWDS Core components.
+1. Core team will have to make all relevant improvements in both USWDS Elements and USWDS Core components.